i5K-KINBRE-script-share/genome-annotation-and-comparison/README.md

 Count_fastas.pl - see assembly_quality_stats_for_multiple_assemblies.pl

 assembly_quality_stats_for_multiple_assemblies.pl - This script runs a slightly modified version of Joseph Fass' Count_fasta.pl (original available at http://wiki.bioinformatics.ucdavis.edu/index.php/Count_fasta.pl ) on a fasta file from each assembly.
 It then creates comma separated file called assembly_metrics.csv listing the N25,N50,N75, cumulative contig length, and number of contigs for each assembly (also download Count_fastas.pl and change $path_to_Count_fastas on line 13 of assembly_quality_stats_for_multiple_assemblies.pl).

+fix_ogs_gff.pl - This script takes a GFF file with lines in random order and outputs the lines in 'hierarchical' order with genes separated by ### directive to indicate that all forward references to feature IDs that have been seen to this point have been resolved.
+Note that with this script the order of the genes is not preserved.